AlisonDoucette/Coursera-Getting-Cleaning-Data/README.md

 ###### Interpretation #2: Create a row of variable averages for each of the  Activities WITHIN Subjects, 1 row per Activity/Subject
 ###### The resulting output from this assumption is Output2.txt

-###### Interpretation #3 1 row of variable averages for EACH of the Activities and an additional row of variable of averages for each of the Subjects.
-This is not really tidy data but a valid interpretation given the word EACH.
-###### The resulting output from this assumption is Output3.txt